 The Program in History of Science and Technology (HST) was inaugurated in 1972, when the university administration committed funds to establish a new program in history of science and technology.
 Roger H. Stuewer, a historian of modern physics, received an appointment in the Department of Physics as the coordinator of this effort, and subsequently became the founding director of the program.
 At that time, he was given one additional appointment, which went to Alan E. Shapiro, a historian of the physical sciences with a special focus on Newton.
 In 1974 the Hill Family Foundation (later the Northwest Area Foundation) awarded the program a grant that allowed it to add positions in history of biology and history of technology, teaching assistants, and a secretary.
 Malcolm Kottler and Edwin T. Layton were appointed to those faculty positions in 1975.
 In 1979 the Regents granted the program the authority to award graduate degrees, and in 1982 Eda Kranakis received its first Ph.D.
 In 1981, after a national competition, the Charles Babbage Foundation chose the University of Minnesota as the location for the Charles Babbage Institute (CBI) for the History of Information Processing, which added a major research center to the program.
 The director of CBI is a tenured member of the HST faculty.
 Arthur L. Norberg, a historian of technology, became the founding director of CBI.
 Robert W. Seidel, a historian of modern science and technology who joined the program in 1994, held a five-year term as director of CBI.
 In 1985 John Beatty succeeded Malcolm Kottler as historian of biology in the program.
 In 1989, Alan Shapiro succeeded Roger Stuewer as Director of the program.
 That same year Sally Gregory Kohlstedt, a historian of American science, joined the faculty.
 In 1991, after a national competition, the National Science Foundation awarded the program, together with the Minnesota Center for Philosophy of Science, a five-year Research Training Grant (RTG) that provided significant resources to the program and enhanced its visibility and stature nationally and internationally.
 In 1999, 2000, and 2004, three new faculty members—Jennifer K. Alexander, Michel Janssen, and Mark E. Borrello—were hired to replace Ed Layton, Roger Stuewer, and John Beatty as historians of technology, physics, and biology, respectively.
 In 2005 Susan D. Jones, a historian of the biomedical sciences, joined the faculty.
 In 2006 Thomas Misa became the new director of CBI and joined the faculty.
 In 2008 Sally Gregory Kohlstedt succeeded Alan Shapiro as Director of the program.
 In 2011 the program got permission to hire a replacement for Alan Shapiro and in 2012 Victor Boantza, a historian of the physical sciences focusing mainly on the 18th century, was appointed.
 In 2013, Susan Jones succeeded Sally Gregory Kohlstedt as Director of the program.
 Mark Borrello, the current HST Director, was appointed in 2017.
 In 2018, Anna Graber joined the faculty as a historian of early modern earth sciences, and Jeff Yost became the director of the CBI.
 In 2019, the Program added a historian of technology to the faculty, Honghong Tinn.

 In 2006 the University of Minnesota Regents approved a merger of the graduate programs in HST and HMed to create a new graduate Program in the History of the Science, Technology, and Medicine (HSTM), which was fully implemented in the fall of 2007.
+In 2018, the Charles Babbage Institute, dedicated to advancing our understanding of the history of computing and information technology, joined the Program in History of Science, Technology and Medicine as an affiliated research center.
 The program would not be able to function without its dedicated program administrators, Emmie Miller (HST) and Mary M. Thomas (HMed), both recipients of PhDs from the Program.
 More detailed information about people in the program (including visiting and adjunct faculty members, current graduate students, and alumni) is available in the People tab.